We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Typical owner rating 4.7 / 5 4.7 / 5

-The table shows where these two TOTO models genuinely diverge.
+The table shows where these two TOTO models genuinely diverge, and flush power is not one of them.
 The Drake in its 1.6 GPF form posts a perfect 1,000 gram MaP score, the highest in the test, which is why it is a fixture on best-flushing lists.
-The UltraMax II runs at 1.28 GPF and posts a strong 800 gram MaP score, more than enough for a residential bathroom but a step below the Drake's raw ceiling.
-In exchange, the UltraMax II uses less water, hides its trapway behind a skirted one-piece body that is far easier to wipe down, and ships with a SoftClose seat and TOTO's CeFiONtect glaze as standard.
+The UltraMax II runs at 1.28 GPF and matches that same 1,000 gram MaP score, reaching the maximum rating while using noticeably less water per flush.
+What actually separates them is everything around the flush: the UltraMax II hides its trapway behind a skirted one-piece body that is far easier to wipe down, and ships with a SoftClose seat and TOTO's CeFiONtect glaze as standard, while the Drake is a two-piece with an exposed trapway and a lower price.
 Both share the same fully glazed 2.125 inch trapway and the same comfort-height elongated bowl, so the everyday feel of sitting and clearing waste is very close.
-The decision is essentially flush power and value versus design, cleaning and water savings.
+The decision is essentially value and raw water use versus one-piece design, cleaning and included features.

 The case for the Drake

-Choose the TOTO Drake if you want maximum flush power and value
+Choose the TOTO Drake if you want maximum flush power at the lowest price

-The Drake is the pick when raw flush performance, a lower price and proven reliability matter more than a polished one-piece look.
+The Drake is the pick when top-tier flush performance and proven reliability matter, but you do not want to pay a one-piece premium for it.

-You want the strongest flush for the money
+You want the strongest flush without paying extra for it

 The Drake's headline is its flush.
 The 1.6 GPF version uses TOTO's G-Max siphon system with a large 3 inch flush valve and a wide siphon jet, and it earns a perfect 1,000 gram MaP score, the maximum the test awards.
 That means it reliably clears a large solid load in one flush, which is exactly why plumbers and high-traffic households favor it.
-The UltraMax II is no slouch at 800 grams, but the Drake simply moves more waste per flush, and it does so while costing noticeably less than the one-piece.
-If flush power per dollar is your top priority, the Drake wins this matchup outright.
+The UltraMax II matches that same 1,000 gram ceiling on 1.28 GPF, so the Drake's real advantage is not raw flush power, it is that you get the identical top-tier score while costing noticeably less than the one-piece.
+If maximum flush performance for the lowest price is your top priority, the Drake wins this matchup on value, not on grams.

 You want a proven, easy-to-service two-piece